andreidae/SeXY/README.md

 **5. Does SeXY work on other species besides mammals?**

 Although we assessed the method based on XY sex chromosomes (as in mammals), the method can in theory be applied to any species with a heterogametic and a homogametic sex (e.g, birds, and some reptiles, fish, and insects), and in which the target and reference species share the same sex determination system.
-However, it will requiere additional evaluations.
+However, it may require additional evaluations.
-Here we show the results on an avian species (snow goose) that we evalueted.
+Here we show the results of using seXY on an avian species (snow goose) with ZW chromosomes.

 Table 1: Results of the seXY pipeline in determining the sex of an avian species

 |   |  |  |
 | ------------- | ------------- | ------------- |